The Agile Chef - Cooking with SCRUM

 Furthermore, it inspired others to learn more about Scrum and to use it in their daily life as well, for instance if you are a teacher or a sport coach.
 My cooking experiment helped me to adjust the Scrum process so that it is applicable for our non-tech related work environment.
 I also found out that adding funny side tasks and some gamification into the single sprints leads to more motivation and fun.

 I think Scrum can be applied to many fields in our lives.
 It needs some kind of adjustments to make it fit; compromises are needed to make it fit, and not always and not everywhere will be pure textbook Scrum possible.
 Even no-goes as compromises were needed to get the agile transformation started.
 For example at work, we used a more Kanban-like style in the beginning, but with each sprint we tried to implement and change more things to make it a more pure Scrum process.
 We also couldn’t split the team and their members in separate projects.
 Many of us are working on many projects and side-projects at the same time.
 The biggest no-go compromise was the role splitting.
 For more than 8 months I was scrum master, product owner, team member and sometime stakeholder at the same time.
 Kind a hard juggling was needed.
-Now we have my wonderful colleague Sabine as scrum master and team member, so still not a full-time scrum master in our team, but at least an improvement and another further step into a better Scrum process.

 If you struggle to implement Scrum in your team due to a lack of understanding or motivation organize your own cooking session inviting your team and Product Owner.
 It will be also an awesome team building event!